 - Is your RV Roof getting tired?

 RV Roofs have a limited life before they need to be replaced.
 Generally it's on average every 10 - 15 years.
-This typically costs approximately $3000 - $4000 each time unless you know the secret to restoring your roof once and for all at an average lifetime cost of about $549.95.
+This typically costs approximately $3000 - $4000 each time unless you know the secret to restoring your roof once and for all at an average lifetime cost of about $549.95 with our RV Roof coating.

 Are you asking yourself how is this possible?

-It's possible with new technology that has been developed recently in the coatings world which allows 50+ year performance.
-You see, RV manufacturers who build RV's are not concerned about how long your roof lasts, they just want to make sales and have it last long enough so they don't get any warranty recalls.
+It's possible with new technology that has been developed recently in the RV Roof coating world which allows 50+ year performance.
+RV manufacturers who build RV's are not concerned about how long your roof lasts, they just want to make sales and have it last long enough so they don't get any warranty recalls.
 Plus, if they offer RV Service centers, they make a killing servicing your RV year after year.

-Now why would you want to dish out $10,000 over the life of your RV when you can Do It Once for about $549.95 and have it Guaranteed for the life of your RV?
+Now why would you want to dish out $10,000 over the life of your RV when you can Do It Once for about $549.95 with our RV roof sealant and have it Guaranteed for the life of your RV?

 I didn't want to either and that's why I developed the only RV Roof Coating that is guaranteed for the life of your RV.
 Read MY STORY for full details.

-The great part it's super simple do it yourself.
+The great part it's super simple do your roof once and never have to worry about it again.
 Here's how you do it:

 - Clean roof - power washing is recommended.
 If you don't have one, use a scrub brush and bio-degradable cleaner.
 Remove all silicone and old flaky caulking that isn't silicone.
 Non-silicone caulking can be coated over if it's adhered well.
 Give a final wipe with Acetone before application, this promotes adhesion and acts as final cleaner.